 What I do know is that I now consider the throne which Shanghai Dumpling King occupies to be of comparable height to that of Kingdom of Dumpling.
-From their respective thrones, they eye each other with what I imagine is disdain across the verdant green barrier that separates them, Golden Gate Park (Shanghai Dumpling King on the Richmond side, Kingdom of Dumpling on the Sunset side).
+From their respective thrones, they eye each other with what I imagine is curdling disdain across the verdant green barrier that separates them (Shanghai Dumpling King is south of Golden Gate Park in The Richmond District, while Kingdom of Dumpling is on the north side, in the Sunset District).
 While I believe the soup dumplings at the Sunset spot are superior, the Richmond joint cracked one out of the park (forgive the sports analogy) with pork and chive dumplings in a chili-peanut sauce, as well as an amazing salt duck.
 I’ve always been a fan of cold poultry, usually in the shape of leftover chicken thighs or turkey drumsticks, but this particular fowl was presented chilled on purpose after having been brined for several days and then steamed with aromatics and left to cool.

-Shanghai Dumpling King’s final trump card was its lassitude on Bringing Your Own Beer (or wine), which i wasn’t aware of initially until I noticing a diner at a neighboring table pulling on a bootle of Guinness he’d taken from a six-pack he’d propped on the chair next to him.
+Shanghai Dumpling King’s final trump card is its BYOB policy, which I wasn’t aware of initially until I noticing a diner at a neighboring table pulling on a bottle of Guinness he’d taken from a six-pack he’d propped on the chair next to him.
 Both places get points for lack of decorative flourishes or any attempt at bed-side manner.
 I had to pry the salt duck recipe out of multiple members of the staff, progressively emboldened by my rapidly diminishing supply of beer.
-I ate way to much food, as usual, but only spent 22 dollars (which includes factoring in the three beers I drank with the meal), making Shanghai Dumpling King a very generous monarch.
+I ate way to much food as usual, but only spent 22 dollars (which includes factoring in the three beers I drank with the meal), making Shanghai Dumpling King a very generous monarch.

 Shanghai Dumpling King